Load Bearing Walls: Removal Issues & Warning Signs

-A 1/4 inch sag or a 2 inch sag?
+A 1/4 inch sag or a 2-inch sag?

-Ceilings that sag a quarter or even a half of an inch are not always a sign that a load bearing wall has been removed, since overtime ceilings may sag naturally.
-If a ceiling drops a half inch right after a load bearing wall has been removed, then that is a concern.
+Ceilings that sag a quarter or even a half of an inch are not always a sign that a load bearing wall has been removed, since over time ceilings may sag naturally.
+If a ceiling drops a half-inch right after a load bearing wall has been removed, then that is a concern.
 A ceiling that sags an inch or two becomes more of concern that a load bearing wall has been removed and that the ceiling has not been properly supported.
 Consulting with a structural engineer can provide valuable information.

 Floor sagging or not level

-If a two or three story home has a load bearing wall removed without providing proper structural support, then the second or third story floor may sag in the area above where the load bearing wall under the floor was removed.
+If a two or three-story home has a load bearing wall removed without providing proper structural support, then the second or third story floor may sag in the area above where the load bearing wall under the floor was removed.
 If you see the floor on the second or third story sags, then you should go down one story and look at the ceiling area for sags or bows.

 Doors and windows rubbing or sticking

-If a load bearing wall has been removed on the first floor without proper support installed for the load above it; then the doors or windows on the floor above it may rub, stick or not open because the framing in the wall that the door or window is in may have shifted.
+If a load bearing wall has been removed on the first floor without proper support installed for the load above it; then the doors or windows on the floor above it may rub, stick, or not open because of the framing in the wall that the door or window is in may have shifted.

 Remember that there are a number of reasons that doors or windows may stick or rub other than a load bearing wall being removed.
-These reasons may include the shifting or movement of the foundation, swelling due to humidity and moisture, too many coats of paint or even poor workmanship and installation.
+These reasons may include the shifting or movement of the foundation, swelling due to humidity and moisture, too many coats of paint, or even poor workmanship and installation.

 Cracks in the drywall or plaster

 It is common for cracks to appear in the drywall or plaster when a load bearing wall is removed without properly supporting the load that it was carrying.
 This is basically because the ceiling area may drop or sag, resulting in cracks.
-Cracks may also occur in some of the wall areas due to the stress generated by the movement of the framing, ceilings and walls.
+Cracks may also occur in some of the wall areas due to the stress generated by the movement of the framing, ceilings, and walls.

-Note: Warning signs that a load bearing wall has been removed and no proper support has been is installed, may not show up immediately after the work is done.
+Note: Warning signs that a load bearing wall has been removed and no proper support has been installed, may not show up immediately after the work is done.
 It may take months or even years for the warning signs of problems to show.